RingoD/SQLiteBugOfUnionAll/README.md

+# This bug might be fixed after upgrade SQLite to 3.27.2.

 This repo show a bug of SQLite.

 tldr: `UNION ALL` will not merge the data in different schemas in the moment that one of schema is committed but the another not.
 BUT, `UNION` will.